bjgz/ESPAsyncWiFiManager/README.md

 You can either install through the Arduino Library Manager or checkout the latest changes or a release from github

 #### Install through Library Manager
-__Currently version 0.8+ works with release 2.0.0 or newer of the [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)__
- - in Arduino IDE got to Sketch/Include Library/Manage Libraries
+ - in Arduino IDE go to Sketch/Include Library/Manage Libraries
   ![Manage Libraries](http://i.imgur.com/9BkEBkR.png)

  - search for WiFiManager